CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Additional context

-Add any other reasons why this feature will help with the goals of CliMA.
+Add any other reasons why this feature will help with the goals of CLIMA.

 <!--- Please leave the following section --->

-## For CliMA Developers
+## For CLIMA Developers

 - [ ] This feature can be added (if it cannot be, explain why in a comment below -- lack of technical expertise, not relevant to the scope of this project, too ambitious)
 - [ ] There is a timeline for when this feature can be implemented